snaphy-plugin-2/automata-plugin/readMe.md

 ###Predefined Types
-All predefined Html input types defined using [Angular Formly][1] is mentioned here.
+All predefined html input types defined using [Angular Formly][1] is mentioned here.
 You can also create any type.

 ####input
+> Use Cases: Ask user enter some text, email, passwords etc.
 Input is used to display any input elements. of type <input id="firstName" >
 ```
 "template": {